Tekita the 'sweet and sensitive' chimpanzee dies at Colchester Zoo

 Colchester Zoo announces heartbreaking death of chimpanzee Tekita

-Colchester Zoo has bid a heartbreaking farewell to its “sensitive and sweet” chimpanzee Tekita, who has tragically died at the age of 25.
+Colchester Zoo has said a heartbreaking farewell to its “sensitive and sweet” chimpanzee Tekita, who has tragically died at the age of 24.

 Despite receiving medication, the chimpanzee was not showing any signs of improvement and was given a diagnostic health check to try and determine another form of treatment.